derricknguyen12/leagueoflegendsbanrates/README.md

 | False       | 0.453945 |     30.875 |
 | True        | 0.500743 |    642.476 |

-We first classified whether or not a champion would be considered who is frequently banned, then we chose this threshold to be 100.
+To classify whether or not a champion would be considered as someone who is frequently banned, we arbitrarily decided that if a champion reaches threshold of 100 bans, they would be considered frequently banned.
 For example, if a champion were to be banned over 300 times in our dataset, then they would be considered as a banned champion.
 Then we groupby this classification to see the average win rate and banned rate between these 2 groups.
 Champions who are classifed as banned have a higher win rate.

 ## Assessment of Missingness